 Authorized Shares.
-Our 2007 Plan will be terminated in connection with this offering, and accordingly, no shares will be available for issuance under the 2007 Plan following the completion of this offering.
-Our 2007 Plan will continue to govern outstanding awards granted thereunder.
-As of December 31, 2018, options to purchase 4,362,935 shares of our common stock remained outstanding under our 2007 Plan.
+Our 2007 Plan was terminated in connection with our initial public offering, and accordingly, no shares are available for issuance under the 2007 Plan.
+Our 2007 Plan continues to govern outstanding awards granted thereunder.
+As of April 30, 2019, options to purchase 4,038,002 shares of our common stock remained outstanding under our 2007 Plan.
 In the event that an outstanding option or other right for any reason expires or is canceled, the shares allocable to the unexercised portion of such option or other right shall be added to the number of shares then available for issuance under the 2019 Plan once adopted by our board of directors and our stockholders.